Lectures on mean curvature flow of surfaces: Flow through singularities

 \begin{theorem}[mean-convex neighborhoods] If $\mathcal{M}=\{M_t\}_{t\geq 0}$ has a neck-singularity at $(x_0,t_0)$, then there exists $\eps=\eps(x_0,t_0)>0$ such that $M_t\cap B_\eps(x_0)$ is mean-convex for $|t-t_0|<\eps$. \end{theorem}

 A major difficulty was to rule out the potential scenario of a degenerate neck-pinch with a non-convex cap.
-The problem is that tangent-flows only partially capture singularities and in particular do not detect the cap region.
-To fully capture the singularity, one really wants to understand all limit flows,
+Here, to fully capture the singularity, one really wants to understand all limit flows,

 where now $X_i\to X_0$ depends on $i$ (e.g. for the degenerate neck-pinch one chooses $X_i$ along the tip).
 While tangent-flows are always self-similarly shrinking by Huisken's monotonicity formula, limit flows can be much more general.
-A priori, choosing $\lambda_i\to \infty$ suitably, we only know that $\mathcal{M}^\infty$ is an ancient asymptotically cylindrical flow:
+A priori, choosing $\lambda_i\to \infty$ suitably, we only know that $\mathcal{M}^\infty$ is an ancient asymptotically cylindrical flow, namely an ancient, unit-regular, cyclic, integral Brakke flow $\mathcal{M}=\{ \mu_t\}_{t\in (-\infty,T_E)}$ whose tangent flow at $-\infty$ is a round shrinking cylinder, i.e.